Are you looking to buy an apartment in the Big Apple? If so, read on to learn the Top Ten Tips for buying an apartment in New York City.

 8. Take Your Time While Searching

 Don’t be surprised if you fall in love with the very first property you view.
-But, keep in mind that there are many more options out there!
-You want to have patience when property viewing if you’re really set on finding the best apartment.
+But keep in mind that there are many more options out there!
+You want to have patience when viewing a property if you’re really set on finding the best apartment.

 It’s worth viewing a place you like multiple times and continuing your search for other places, too.
 You want to ask the seller’s realtor as many questions as you can and take the time to discuss things with your real estate agent as well.
 It sounds like a lot of back and forth, but it ensures you end up in the ideal place.

 Part of the back and forth that happens when buying any property is setting a price.
 You may be tempted to throw out a number a lot lower than the asking price, or to start your search at a relatively low budget for the neighborhood you want to live in.

 These aren’t impossible buying scenarios to succeed in.
 But you are usually better off just trying to meet the seller’s asking price from the start.
 This moves negotiations along between the two of you and puts you in a better position to outbid other interested parties in a property.